kambui/kambuis-k8s-references/env.md

 # Using MobaXTerm with VirtualBox and minikube
 I use MobaXTerm on windows as a base to interact with cloud and k8s clusters.
 The local terminal of mobaXterm is very powerful and gives you nix feeling on windows.
 I had customized moba so that these tools are avialable without too much set up time.
-VirtualBox provides the Hypervisor infrastructure. minikube on windows uses Vbox to create the k8s environment.
+VirtualBox provides the Hypervisor infrastructure.
+Minikube on windows uses Vbox to create the k8s environment.

 You will need to use a persistant home directory for moba.
 Then setup the tools using bash_profile

-Here is the snippet of .bash_profile
+Here is the snippet of `.bash_profile` which sets up tools needed
 ```
 if [ ! -f /bin/kubectl ]; then
    ln -s /drives/c/ProgramData/chocolatey/bin/kubectl.exe /bin/kubectl